 Complex data sets have increased the time required to cull, clean, and organize data ahead of a broader analysis.
 At the same time, with data informing just about every business decision, business users have less time to wait on technical resources for prepared data, which is where data wrangling becomes valuable.

 This necessitates a self-service model for a more democratized model of data analysis.
 This self-service model with data wrangling tools allows analysts to tackle more complex data more quickly, produce more accurate results, and make better decisions.
 Because of data wrangling abilities, more businesses have started using data wrangling tools to prepare before analysis.

 How Data Wrangling Works

 Data wrangling follows six major steps: Explore, transform, cleanse, enrich, validate and store.

 Explore: Data exploration or discovery is a way to identify patterns, trends, and missing or incomplete information in a dataset.
 The bulk of exploration happens before creating reports, data visualizations, or training models, but it’s common to uncover surprises and insights in a dataset during analysis too.

 Cleanse: Data often contains errors as a result of manual entry, incomplete data, data automatically collected from sensors, or even malfunctioning equipment.
-Data cleansing corrects those entry errors, removes duplicates and outliers (if appropriate), eliminates missing data, and imputes missing values based on statistical or conditional modeling to improve data quality.
+Data cleansing corrects those entry errors, removes duplicates and outliers (if appropriate), eliminates missing data, and imputes null values based on statistical or conditional modeling to improve data quality.

 Enrich: Enrichment or blending makes a dataset more useful by integrating additional sources such as authoritative third-party census, firmographic, or demographic data.
 The enrichment process may also help uncover additional insights from the data within an organization or spark new ideas for capturing and storing additional customer information in the future.
 This is an opportunity to think strategically about what additional data might contribute to a report, model, or business process.